-Mysore Ashtanga Yoga in Harvard Square
+Mysore Ashtanga Yoga in Cambridge, MA

 My goal is to teach yoga that is effective, therapeutic, and sustainable.
 I work to meet students as individuals and teach them the yoga best suited to their needs.